facebook/fatal/README.md

 - use the `-I path/to/fatal` flag
 - set the environment variable `CPLUS_INCLUDE_PATH=path/to/fatal`

-## Documentation
-Extensive documentation with examples can be found inline in the source header files.

 ## Join the Fatal community
 - Website: https://github.com/facebook/fatal/